lidofinance/solana-docs/docs/staking/stSOL-Orca-Wormhole.md

 ---
 id: Orca-pool-Wormhole-guide
 title: Wormhole Transfer and Orca Pool Guide
-description: Step by step description on how to transfer wstETH through wormhole and invest in stSOL-wstETH pool
+description: Step by step description on how to transfer wstETH through Wormhole V2 and invest in stSOL-wstETH pool
 keywords:
  - Orca
  - wstETH